-October to February are great months to be in Delhi because of the weather.
+October to February are great months to be in Delhi.
 You can finally sit outside and eat without having to worry about carrying a change of clothes as you sweat through another sultry day in Delhi.
-It can feel surprisingly cold because there isn’t much central heating in Delhi.
+These months can feel surprisingly cold because there isn’t much central heating in Delhi.

 Here’s what to do in Delhi in the winters